jojiisac/news-api-svc/docs/buildandDeply.md

 2. Updated config file secret of the of the app
 name "appsecret"
 type :  "secretfile"
-contents: Read below sesction how to create secrets file
+contents: Read below section how to create secrets file
 3. Dockerhub Credential
     name : dockerhub-credential2
     type : Username and password type